 Currently, Section 161F of the Book states that:

 "The United Methodist Church does not condone the practice of homosexuality and considers this practice incompatible with Christian teaching."

-2012-MAY-02 at the General Conference:
+2012-MAY-02: Activity at the 2012 General Conference:

 Petition 21032 was discussed and rejected by the General Conference.
 It would have modified Section 161F of the Book of Discipline with the substitution of the following statement: